 There’s not a whole lot that will test your patience more than difficult neighbors.
 Neighbors, for the most part, tolerate each other regardless of their idiosyncrasies.
 However, it seems that the closer in proximity you live to your neighbor, the potential for friction increases; sometimes a worst case scenario develops and tempers flare.
 Common neighbor complaints typically concern pets, parking, excessive noise, and the maintenance of the home exterior and the lawn.
 When neighbor complaints arise, the offending neighbor is often characterized as being inconsiderate.

 From a distance, the issues may seem inconsequential, but we find the situation and behavior of those who are involved in the neighborly dispute to be entertaining.
 The idea is so entertaining that Hollywood has capitalized on the theme and has created a number of hit movies.
-Sure, the “bad neighbor” portrayed in the cinema is an exaggeration of traits that we would consider as meddling and zany (such as Dan Akroyd’s character in “Neighbors ),” or secretive and suspicious (such as Tim Robbins and Joan Cusack in “Arlington Road ).”
+Sure, the “difficult neighbors” portrayed in the cinema is an exaggeration of traits that we would consider as meddling and zany (such as Dan Akroyd’s character in “Neighbors ,” or secretive and suspicious (such as Tim Robbins and Joan Cusack in “Arlington Road ).”
 Some films depict a new resident to find out the entire neighborhood acts bizarrely, such as portrayed in “The ‘Burbs (1989)” or the “Stepford Wives (1975 and 2004).

 Montgomery County enacted its own “good neighbor laws” last year.
 These laws affect: home based businesses (limiting the amount of visits into the home as well as possibly limiting parking depending on the type of home based business); parking of commercial vehicles (except for temporary parking, parking for heavy commercial and recreational vehicles are prohibited from parking on residential streets); and off street parking (must be on surfaced areas, unregistered vehicles are not allowed on the property, and there may be limitations on the amount of front yard that can be surfaced for parking).
 Of course, these “good neighbor laws” are enforced by [neighbor] complaints.